 We transact business in various foreign currencies and have significant international revenues, as well as costs denominated in foreign currencies other than the U.S. dollar, primarily the Australian dollar.
 Accordingly, changes in exchange rates, and in particular a strengthening of the U.S. dollar, have in the past, and may in the future, negatively affect our revenue and other operating results as expressed in U.S. dollars.
 For the three months ended September 30, 2023 and 2022, we derived approximately 55% and 59%, respectively, of our revenue from outside the United States, out of which 30% and 29%, respectively, was denominated in foreign currency.
 For the nine months ended September 30, 2023 and 2022, we derived approximately 56% and 60%, respectively, of our revenue from outside the United States, out of which 29% and 30%, respectively, was denominated in foreign currency.
-Revenue and related expenses generated from our international operations (other than most international licenses) are denominated in the functional currencies of the corresponding local currency.
+Revenue and related expenses generated from our international operations (other than most international licenses) are denominated in the functional currencies of the corresponding country.
 The functional currency of our subsidiaries that either operate in or support these markets is generally the same as the corresponding local currency.
 The majority of our international licenses are denominated in U.S. dollars.
+The results of operations of, and certain of our intercompany balances associated with, our international operations are exposed to foreign exchange rate fluctuations.
 Upon consolidation, as exchange rates vary, our revenue and other operating results may differ materially from expectations, and we may record significant gains or losses on the remeasurement of intercompany balances.
 We do not have an active foreign exchange hedging program.